Frequently Asked Questions

 What type of forms do I have to complete once I have obtained a campus job?

 Once hired, all students must complete income tax withholding forms.
-This paperwork is located in the Payroll Office.
+This paperwork is located in Human Resources.
 Students must have two forms of identification with them in order to fulfill this federal requirement (driver's license, social security card, passport, etc.).
-All paperwork must be completed within the first week of work in order to process timesheets and payroll.
+All paperwork must be completed by the first day of employment in order to process timesheets and payroll.

 How many hours can I expect to work?